 I used a small plastic shoe box (from Target).
-I filled it about half-way with warm water and and Seventh Generation dish soap.
+I filled it about half-way with warm water and Seventh Generation dish soap.
 Then I give each of my children our vegetable scrubbers and then sanitize them in the dishwasher when they are done.

-In honesty, I will give each child their own plastic shoe box so I can have peace and quiet!
+In honesty, I give each child their own plastic shoe box so I can have peace and quiet!
 They could share a larger tub but that also means more water.

 Recapping Surviving Winter Break with Kids